 Each unit contains key grammar and vocabulary, aims to reinforce other areas of the curriculum, and gives opportunities to reflect on similarities and differences between people and countries where French is spoken.
 Early Start has lessons with teacher notes, flashcards, worksheets etc which will be used each lesson.
-As the planning is already provided, teachers will work through each lesson chronologically.
-Teachers can adapt the lessons to suit the needs for their class.
+As the planning is already provided, teachers will work through each lesson lessons to suit the needs for their class.